Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 Notice that $\mathcal{P}_Q^1 \subset \mathcal{P}_Q$, and that the convex combination of any two density matrices is also a density matrix.
 Expectation values for observables are

+Thus we see that the state of the system determines a linear functional on the $C^*$ algebra of observables, i.e. an element of the dual space $\mathcal{O}_Q^*$.

-As indicated above, in principle it is possible to define mixed quantum states as probability distributions on the set of pure states $M_Q$, i.e., as a positive-definite generalized function ${F_Q:M_Q\to \mathbb{R}}$ normalized to one.
-This would imply to considering $M_Q$ as a sample space, analogously to the classical case.
+In principle it is also possible to define mixed quantum states as probability distributions on the set of pure states $M_Q$, i.e., as a positive-definite generalized function ${F_Q:M_Q\to \mathbb{R}}$ normalized to one.
+This implies considering $M_Q$ as a sample space, analogously to the classical case.
 In this situation, the expectation value of an observable $\hat A\in \mathcal{O}_Q$ can be written as

 where $f_A(\pi)=\mathrm{Tr}(\hat A \pi)$ and with $d \mu_Q$ the volume element on $M_Q$.
 Nonetheless, Gleason's theorem ensures that only the first moment of the distribution is relevant and